commitd/invest-server/documentation/docs/ui.dev-ui-extension.md

 ## Invest.json

-The invest.json has a standard layout of fields:
+The invest.json has a standard layout of fields (defined effectively by `PluginJson` class in `invest-ui-plugin-host`):

 ```json
 {